 Challenging Political Discourses

-3. Broader conceptual understanding of the concept of power and the way it infuses gender relations within society.
+4. Demonstrate a broad understanding of the concept of power and subjectivity and the way these infuse gender relations and gendered practices of power within society.

 5. Demonstrate development of reflexive skills to foster an engagement with research and scholarship that is attentive to difference, diversity and power.

 6. Demonstrate understanding of the relationships between theory and practice, scholarship and community.

 Course content will include but will not be limited to the following topics: